Connecting your Care – Sharing information

 - Appointments and hospital attendances

-- Important medical history, including diagnoses, medicines and allergies
+- Important clinical and social care history, including diagnoses, medicines and allergies

-- Test results, such as blood tests and x-rays
+- Test results, such as blood tests and x-rays/scans

 What information will not be shared?